-Kevin Borseth is entering his second season in his second stint at the helm of the Green Bay women's basketball program in 2013-14.
+Kevin Borseth is entering his third season in his second stint at the helm of the Green Bay women's basketball program in 2014-15.

 Under Borseth's watch from 1998-2007, Green Bay advanced to the postseason in all nine seasons, including seven trips to the NCAA Tournament.
 The Phoenix also won the regular season conference championship in each of his nine seasons at the helm, beginning a stretch that currently stands at 14.